Learning Abroad Center

 COVID-19 Updates & Policies

 The University of Minnesota continues to closely monitor the impacts of COVID-19 and its variants.
 As countries around the world continue to adapt to COVID-19, public health regulations and policies can differ by location.
-We’ll provide you with program- and location-specific information as part of the pre-departure process.
-Your health and safety is of the utmost importance to us, so we also recommend you review our general health and safety information.
+You will receive program- and location-specific information as part of your program pre-departure process.
+Your health and safety is of the utmost importance to us.
+Review our general health and safety information before you depart, and refer to the UofM Boyton Health Services and Center for Disease Control and Prevention for the latest COVID-19 updates and guidelines.

 Vaccination

-Vaccination is required for participation in some programs, but not all, depending on local regulations.
+Vaccination may still be required for participation in some programs, depending on local regulations.
 Individual program pages include information on whether vaccines are strongly recommended or required for participation.
 Vaccination gives you the best chance for participation in a program and will keep open the most options.
-Vaccinated students should bring their original CDC COVID-19 vaccination record card and a copy with them when they go abroad.
+When you travel abroad, bring your original CDC COVID-19 vaccination record card as well as a copy.

 The inability to participate in a program because of local, national, or airline restrictions if you are not vaccinated but are eligible to be vaccinated is not considered a valid reason for a refund.